 Neurosciences (Brain & Spine)

 Iwanaga, Joe; Yilmaz, Emre; Tawfik, Tamir; Abdul-Jabbar, Amir; Vetter, Marc; Moisi, Marc; Watanabe, Koichi; Yamaki, Koh-Ichi; Tubbs, R Shane; and Oskouian, Rod J, "Anatomical Study of the Extreme Lateral Transpsoas Lumbar Interbody Fusion with Application to Minimizing Injury to the Kidney."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 376.